-Course instruction is entirely online.
+The course is entirely online.
 Students may be required to come to campus, or an approved testing center, for certain assessments as specified in the syllabus.

-The class does not meet at a scheduled time.
+The class does not meet a a scheduled time.

 Students will meet all expected deadlines and expectations outlined by the professor.